Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 increased production of various neuropetic hormones (adrenaline, norepinephrine, vasopressin, prolactin, serotonin, etc.);

 activation of the renin-angiotensin-aldosterone system (RAAS).
-The greatest importance is attached to this link.
+This link is given the greatest importance.

-a decrease in the level of prostaglandins, the activity of the kinin-kallikrein system;
+decrease in the level of prostaglandins, activity of the kinin-kallikrein system;

 decrease in the production of endothelial relaxing factor - nitric oxide (NO).

-The metabolic mechanism of the development of hypertension (development of the metabolic syndrome).
-With this syndrome there is a combination of obesity, diabetes mellitus, hyperlipidemia.
+Metabolic mechanism of hypertension development (development of metabolic syndrome).
+With this syndrome there is a combination of obesity, diabetes mellitus, and hyperlipidemia.
 In this case, hyperinsulinemia develops with simultaneous insulin resistance.
-Hypertension against the background of metabolic syndrome is particularly resistant, malignant, and resistant to treatment.
+Hypertension against the background of metabolic syndrome is particularly persistent, malignant, and resistant to treatment.

 What is arterial hypertension?
-The concept means a persistent increase in the level of blood pressure during heart systole (SBP) above 140 mm Hg.
+The concept means a persistent increase in blood pressure during cardiac systole (SBP) above 140 mm Hg.
 Art. and during diastole (DBP) more than 90 mm Hg.

-This is the main pathological condition organism that creates everything the necessary conditions for the development of disorders in the work of the heart muscle and neurocirculatory dysfunctions.
+This is the main thing pathological condition organism that creates everything the necessary conditions for the development of disturbances in the functioning of the heart muscle and neurocirculatory dysfunctions.

-The term "hypertension" was first introduced by the Soviet academician F.G.
+The term “Hypertension” was first introduced by the Soviet academician F.G.
 Lang.
-The significance of this diagnosis is total value with the term widely used abroad, "essential hypertension" and means an increase in the level of blood pressure above normal for no apparent reason.
+The significance of this diagnosis is general meaning with the term widely used abroad, “essential hypertension” and means an increase in blood pressure levels above normal without any obvious reason.

 Symptoms of pathology

-Signs of high blood pressure are often not recorded, which makes the disease hidden threat...
+Signs of high blood pressure often cannot be recorded, which makes the disease hidden threat.
 Persistent hypertension is manifested by headaches, fatigue, compression in the back of the head and temples, nosebleeds, and nausea.

 Diseases characterized by high blood pressure I10-I15